Jasnsb/BookRatingPrediction/README.md

 # Projects
-A repository with some project made by myself.
+A repository with some projects made by myself.